dekiller82/MVLP/README.md

 - **Automatic F1 Track Status**: Displays Green, Yellow, Red, Safety Car, and VSC status automatically.
 - **Auto-Discovery**: Scans for and finds your iPixel panels on startup.
 - **Device Management**: Remembers your devices and automatically reconnects on future launches.
+- **Spotify Integration**: Shows the album art of the currently playing song.
 - **Full Device Control**: A dedicated window to manage connected devices, adjust brightness, flip the display 180°, and configure panel-specific settings.

 ## Requirements